makoConstruct/middle-good-scrolling/README.md

 # if false, the software will do nothing and exit
 enable = true

 # the limit on the length of the accumulator vector.
 The lower it is, the faster the perceived angle will seem to change.
 If it's too low, input device jitter will cause incorrect scrolling.
+Needs to be higher than both horizontal_movement_threshold and vertical_movement_threshold.
-accumulator_vector_limit = 5.0
+accumulator_vector_limit = 16.0

 # effectively disabled by default, I expect no one will ever enable it, maybe we should remove it.
 # when biaxial scrolling is started, axis_break_max_jump is how far should we be able to jump back towards the actual position of the mouse.
 If you set this to inf, it can in theory make the axis breaking more obedient to the user's mouse movements, going right where they placed the mouse.
 If you set it to a small value, it creates a little sort of pop motion when biaxial scrolling activates, which makes it very clear to the user how biaxial scrolling works.
 But I'm not sure they really need this tutorialized...